leouofa/super-dotfiles/README.md

 # super-dotfiles

-A collection of configuration files for zsh, tmux, and fzf with automated installation and update scripts.
+A collection of configuration files for zsh, tmux, and fzf with automated installation script.

 ## Configuration Files